ardeora-cmu/Project5/README.md

 Your jar file will be named oaklandcrimestatskml.jar.
 The output file will be a well formed KML file suitable for viewing in Google Earth.
 The KML file will be used to display each of these crimes on a map.
-The output file will be left in your /home/userID/Project5/Part_1/Task8/Task8Output file.
+The output file will be left in your /home/userID/Project5/Part_1/Task7/Task7Output file.
+The grader will be looking for this merged result file.

 You will also need to provide a screenshot showing Google Earth viewing the KML.
-Include the screenshot in /home/userID/Project5/Part_1/Task8/Task8OutputGoogleEarthScreenshot
+Include the screenshot on your pdf that is submitted to Canvas.

 You should consider limiting the number of reducers to 1.
 You can do this by generating the same key from each mapper.

-This Task requires that you document your code.
-The grading of this task will include a careful look at the documentation - your own words describing the behavior of this MapReduce application.

 ### Part 1 Summary